13pratham/AI_ML-Modules/Modules/module_10.md

 #### **5. Case Study: Deploying a Credit Card Fraud Detection Model**

-**Problem:** A financial institution has developed a sophisticated Machine Learning model (e.g., an XGBoost classifier) to detect fraudulent credit card transactions.
+**Problem:** A financial institution has developed a sophisticated Machine Learning model (e.g., a XGBoost classifier) to detect fraudulent credit card transactions.
 The data science team uses Python 3.8, XGBoost 1.6, and Pandas for data processing.
 The operations team, responsible for deploying the model, uses a server that primarily runs Java applications and has Python 3.6 installed with an older version of XGBoost.

 **Challenges Without Containerization:**